Creighton4Good/C4G-Program-Documents/README.md

-Copyright © 2025–2026 Creighton University
-and the individual contributors of the Creighton4Good Open Source Lab.
+Copyright © 2025–2026 Creighton University  and the individual contributors of the Creighton4Good Open Source Lab.

-This software and its associated documentation files (the “Software”) were created as part of the Creighton4Good program at Creighton University, a faculty-governed, student-led open source software development lab.
+This repository and its associated documentation files were created as part of the Creighton4Good program at Creighton University, a faculty-governed, student-led open source software development lab.

-Licensed under the MIT License — see the [LICENSE](LICENSE.md) file for full terms.
+This project repository is licensed under the MIT License — see the [LICENSE](LICENSE.md) file for full terms.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this Software and associated documentation files, to deal in the Software without restriction under the terms of the MIT License, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following
-conditions:

 1. Attribution must be given to:
    - “Creighton University” as the institutional home of Creighton4Good.